BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==

+= 1.3 04 May 2019 =
+* Changing the order of the loader to include freemius in the plugin.
+* Adding the custom post status to the list of all post.
+* Adding a Post states to this new customs statuses.
+* Fixing the loader to work correctly.
+* Fix some notice about missing var values.
+* Cleaning the code and adding localization.
+* Disabling moderation for post creation if the option is disabled.
+* Adding localization in jquery functions.
+* Adding the disable edit button when the post is awaitting for moderation.
+* Improving the code.
+* Fixing the metabox in the admin edit post screen, the moderation status was not showing.
+* Removing freemius dependency, now it load from buddyforms
+* Including post status for types of products in case of woocommerce elements is used
+* Adding translation function in correct places.
+* Code cleaning.

 = 1.2.5 08.Feb.
 2018 =
 * Final clean for sub lists, especially mobile and really small screens